 - Rebecca Cibbarelli, 18, quoted in the New York Times

 For many teenagers and young adults, these pseudonymous accounts are allowing them to explore the one thing that the hyper-visibility of social media doesn’t look kindly upon: what their lives actually look like.

-In a shiny-happy social media culture, pseudonymous accounts can be an important way to express how you really live and feel without the fear of judgment.
+In a shiny-happy social media culture, pseudonymous accounts can be important ways to express how you really live and feel without the fear of judgment.

 Tech companies are also jumping onto the anonymity bandwagon.
 Apps to communicate anonymously are being developed across the interwebs, fresh for download to your smartphone.

-Or there’s Popcorn Messaging, a location-based social network premised on anonymity and interacting ‘freely’.
+Or there’s YikYak, a US location-based social network premised on anonymity and interacting ‘freely’

-And of course, Facebook didn’t want to lose out on this trend.
-So while refusing to drop (or fundamentally change) its real name policy, they introduced Facebook Rooms in 2014 as ‘a space for people to talk about their interests without having to be anxious that it could be connected to their real identities’.
+And of course, Facebook didn’t want to lose out on this trend, so while refusing to drop (or fundamentally change) its real name policy, they introduced Facebook Rooms in 2014: ‘a space for people to talk about their interests without having to be anxious that it could be connected to their real identities’.